 What does a typical Book Club evening look like?: “In the days before Covid, I would invite the author to stay with us and pick them up from the airport, etc. All but two authors have paid for their own airfare or mileage.
 We take them out to dinner prior to our meeting with about eight members who attend regularly.
 At our in-person meetings, we usually had 12 to 16 members attend.
 On Zoom we’ve had 6 to 12 attend.
 The most attendees we’ve had at one meeting was 42.
 We begin the meeting with announcements, I introduce the author and the conversation can go in all directions.
 The author may choose to do a reading; talk about upcoming works; author process.
 It is a casual atmosphere with interspersed questions from the members.
 Author process is often part of the conversation because we also have three to five published authors as members.”

 “We at Resource Center are very proud to be the long-time sponsor of this dynamic club and are so grateful for the continuous hard work and dedication of Sandy and her team.
 They are committed to providing an enriching and well-organized experience every month.
 Because of their dedication, the Center is able to offer this important resource to the community.” – Al Johnson, Community Programs Manager

-Women with Pride engages LGBTQ+ women age 18+ through programs, activities and outings designed to provide social engagement.
+Women with Pride engages LGBTQIA+ women age 18+ through programs, activities and outings designed to provide social engagement.

 Upcoming Book Club Dates and Selections: